 University technology transfer was already a trend by the 1950s, with many universities creating affiliated nonprofit “research foundations” to manage faculty inventions.
 Many of these foundations in turn partnered with Research Corporation or other national invention management organizations.
 There was so much of this partnering that in the 1970s Research Corporation encouraged universities to set up “technology transfer” offices–campus-based personnel who would help faculty inventors prepare invention reports for review by Research Corporation.
 The slope of the lines for university issued patents before and after Bayh-Dole are pretty much the same.
 Bayh-Dole took advantage of what was already happening, but it was no cause.

 And as for Bayh-Dole’s wild success–there just isn’t any support for the claim.
 First, universities don’t report their Bayh-Dole activity.
 Their Bayh-Dole work appears to be about 40% of their total patenting activity, even though federal funding constitutes, on average, 60% of their research funding.
-They also don’t report the key Bayh-Dole metrics–date of first commercial sale or use for each invention, or use with benefits available to the public on reasonable terms.
+They also don’t report publicly the key Bayh-Dole metrics–date of first commercial sale or use for each invention, or use with benefits available to the public on reasonable terms.
 No, for universities, lots of issued patents and lots of licenses is sufficient.
 No need to match up either patents or licenses with federally supported inventions nor with actual commercial use or benefit available to the public on reasonable terms.
-The federal government also does not report this activity.
-Bayh-Dole purports to make such information a government secret.
+The federal government also does not report this activity–and may not even ask for it.
+Bayh-Dole purports to make such information a government secret if it is provided to the government.
 The few metrics that have trickled out from universities indicate that Bayh-Dole activity is running 10x below the claimed federal licensing activity that Bayh-Dole advocates assert was under performing.
 That is, Bayh-Dole appears to be operating at least 10x worse than the federal policies that it displaced.
 Bayh-Dole has not been successful, has not been enforced, has not been what its advocates say it is.

 All this fake history is used as a political bluff to accomplish a purpose–and that purpose is to serve up the monopoly meme–and the purpose of the monopoly meme is to make it appear reasonable that contractors, not federal agencies, should decide how to exploit inventions made in projects worthy of public support, and the justification for contractors to have the right to preempt public purposes is so that biomedical inventions made with public support can be conveyed as patent monopolies to whatever companies the contractors (or the federal agencies) happen to favor.